 Other hikes from the Mt.
 Philo Inn

 Inn Road: 1/2 mile Follow Inn road up the hill behind the MPI.
 This road dead-ends at the top of the plateau with fantastic views to the south and east.
 Guests can cross the field between the 2 fenced fields, then head down the road till Spear St. Please be considerate of our neighbor’s privacy.

-The Charlotte Town Trail starts at the entrance to Mt.
-Philo State Park and can be used for walking, running, biking and skiing. .
+The Charlotte Town Link Trail 2 miles.
+It starts at the entrance to Mt.
+Philo State Park and can be used for walking, running, biking and skiing.
 When completed it will travel 7 miles northwest till it reaches Town Beach.
 Sections near us are done!
-Walk west 3/4 mile along State Park Road till you reach the beginning of the off road segment on the right near the Inn at Charlotte.
-Follow this along the length of the orchard, then across route 7 and along the Berry Fields till the co-housing lands.
+Walk west 3/4 mile along State Park Road till you reach the beginning of the off-road segment on the right across from the Inn at Charlotte.
+Follow the wide gravel trail along the length of the vineyard, then across Rt 7, past the pond and little league field, along the Charlotte Berry Farm fields till the co-housing community lands.

 Thompson’s Point: 3 miles: Follow the map to Thompson’s Point.
 Or Right/north on Mt.
 Philo Rd.
 1/4 mile, Left/west on State Park Rd.
 1/2 mile.
 Right Rt.
 7 1/4 mile, Left/west East Thompson’s Point Rd.
 1.5 miles, Left to continue on Thompson’s Point Rd.
 Pass Point Bay Marina.
 Park at 1st intersection

 Charlotte Park and Wildlife Area: See Charlotte Trails map

 Williams Woods: 2 mi.
 See Charlotte Trails map